 - Already built the platform — if you have Vault, billing, PII scanning, and PromptOps running, SchneeAI would duplicate them

-The factor is worth paying when you would otherwise build (or have already built but struggle to maintain) the layers above.
+SchneeAI is worth it when you would otherwise build (or have already built but struggle to maintain) the layers above.

 How to read the calculator numbers

-- Per request — SchneeAI cost for one call at the given token counts.
+- Per request — cost for one call at the given token counts (provider list price during design-partner phase).

-- Input / output rate — effective rate per 1M tokens (provider price × 1.5).
+- Input / output rate — provider list rate per 1M tokens.

 - Per 1K requests — useful for comparing cost-per-call between models.